NikolayVasilev/ASP.NETCore-API-Auth-Using-JWTs/README.md

         }
     }

-Let’s generate a token by sending a request to the token generation endpoint - in my case /api/account/token:
+Let’s generate a token by sending a request to the token generation endpoint - in my case /api/account/token.

 Now we are ready to check if the secured test endpoint, /api/TestAuth/example, will accept the generated token as a form of authentication.
-We should get the above test result as a response:
+We should get the above test result as a response.

 Success!!!
 We have added a token-based authentication scheme for our ASP.NET Core API in three simple steps!!!